-- The prohibition against offering points, premiums, payments, etc. to any school or employee of the school also applies to any other individual or entity if that offer is made to secure FFELP loan applications. - Any student who acts as a lender's representative to secure FFELP loan applications must disclose the affiliation with the lender to school administrators and to prospective borrowers. - The lender may not pay finders fees to another lender or other party now explicitly defined as a school, a school employee, a school-affiliated organization, or an employee of a school-affiliated organization in addition to the existing prohibition against referral and processing fees. - The lender may not compensate a school-affiliated organization or its employee for participation on an advisory board, commission, or group established by the lender, but may reimburse the employee for reasonable expenses incurred in providing the service. - The lender is permitted to participate in the school's entrance and exit counseling sessions, within certain boundaries and may continue to provide certain support to foreign schools, as directed by the Department.
+- The prohibition against offering points, premiums, payments, etc. to any school or employee of the school also applies to any other individual or entity if that offer is made to secure FFELP loan applications. - Any student who acts as a lender's representative to secure FFELP loan applications must disclose the affiliation with the lender to school administrators and to prospective borrowers. - The lender may not pay finders fees to another lender or other party now explicitly defined as a school, school employee, school-affiliated organization, or an employee of a school- affiliated organization in addition to the existing prohibition against referral and processing fees. - The lender may not compensate a school-affiliated organization or its employee for participation in an advisory board, commission, or group established by the lender. - The lender is permitted to participate in the school's entrance and exit counseling sessions, within certain boundaries and may continue to provide certain support to foreign schools as directed by the Department.

-"Permitted Activities" and expanded to explain that such services may not be provided in an effort to secure FFELP loan applications or loan volume.
+Also, the provision that permits a lender to provide short-term emergency support to schools is moved to "Permitted Activities" and expanded to explain that such services may not be provided in an effort to secure FFELP loan applications or loan volume.

-A borrower will receive more information regarding the provider of certain loan information and be able to make a better decision regarding the loan based on any inferred bias that might apply to that advice.
+A borrower will receive more information regarding the provider of certain loan information and be able to make a better decision regarding the loan based on any inferred any bias that might apply to that advice.

-The school must examine its relationships and services with lenders to ensure that it complies with the newest restrictions.
-The school may also benefit from the lender providing entrance and exit counseling.
+The school must examine its relationships and services with lenders to ensure it complies with the newest restrictions.
+The school may also benefit from the lender being able to provide entrance and exit counseling.

-The lender may assist a school with entrance and exit counseling, but must restrict certain other activities.
-The lender should review current school-focused interactions to ensure its compliance and, as applicable, amend agreements and procedures.
+The lender may assist a school with loan counseling, but must restrict certain other activities.
+The lender should review current school-focused interactions to ensure its compliance and as applicable, amend agreements and procedures.

-The guarantor may be required to amend its program review procedures.
+The guarantor may be required to amend program review procedures.

-The Department may be required to amend its program review procedures.
+The Department may be required to amend program review procedures.

-February 11, 2010
+DATE SUBMITTED TO CM POLICY COMMITTEE: February 11, 2010

-CM Policy Committee CM Guarantor Designees Interested Industry Groups and Others CM Governing Board Representatives
+PROPOSAL DISTRIBUTED TO: CM Policy Committee CM Guarantor Designees Interested Industry Groups and Others bg/edited-tmh